Chapter 9: Annual Conference Programs

 Sometimes there may be a need to seek funding beyond that which is allocated through ACRL to support programs.
 The ACRL Colleagues Program, created by the Board in 1992, generates nondues revenue to allow ACRL to expand programs and services to members and potential donors, and to do more in the area of promoting the profession.
 The Board believes that it is important to coordinate all requests to potential donors and other outside funders through a centralized program.
 ACRL members may not make any formal requests on behalf of the division to potential donors for contributions without first clearing the request with the ACRL executive director.

-In the fall, program planners are notified of the PDC’s decision regarding funding for programs.
+In December, program planners are notified of the PDC’s decision regarding funding for programs.
 Planners should then complete the planning process by:

 - Requesting section basic services funds or committee/interest group funding from unit chair; notify ACRL staff if fund transfer is approved (if applicable).